-The Headteacher/Safeguarding Designated Lead(s) will familiarise themselves with this policy and ensure all staff, Governors and volunteers are aware of the procedures to follow should the need occur.
+The Headteacher, Designated Safeguarding Lead and Deputy will familiarise themselves with this policy and ensure all staff, Governors and volunteers are aware of the procedures to follow should the need occur.

-The policy will be made available to parents/carers and published on our school website
+The policy will be made available to parents and carers and published on our school website.

-Appendix O: Sydenham School Raising Awareness of and Preventing Self Harm Policy
+Appendix O: Sydenham School Raising Awareness of and Preventing Self-Harm Policy